UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.1.md

 ﻿# 7.
 Kaleidoscope: Extreme Lazy JIT
 In the previous chapters the code generation took an AST, converted it to LLVM IR, handed the IR to the JIT, which then generated the native code.
 For a top level anonymous expression that is pretty much all you need.
 But what if a function is defined but not used (yet)?
-The process of generating the IR and then subsequently the native code is all wasted overhead in such a case.
+The process of generating the IR, and then subsequently the native code, is all wasted overhead in such a case.
 That's not really following through on the "Just-In-Time" part of the JIT.
 This chapter focuses on resolving that with truly lazy JIT that doesn't even generate the LLVM IR for a function until it is called for the first time.